Parody: United Kingdom

 for humorous or satirical effect.
 See also Fair dealing in United Kingdom law.

-Jail
+Other

 Some countries do not like parodies and the parodies can even be considered insulting.
 The person who makes the parody can be fined or even jailed.
 For instance in the UAE and North Korea, parodies are not allowed.

 Internet culture

 A cartoon from Cold Ones Clips shows grotesque versions of Scooby-Doo, Where Are You! characters participating in tax evasion and being brutally killed by a character from Breaking Bad.

 Parody is a prominent genre in online culture, thanks in part to the ease with which digital texts may be altered, appropriated, and shared.
 Japanese kuso and Chinese e'gao are emblematic of the importance of parody in online cultures in Asia.
 Video mash-ups and other parodic memes, such as humorously altered Chinese characters, have been particularly popular as a tool for political protest in the People's Republic of China, the government of which maintains an extensive censorship apparatus.
 Chinese internet slang makes extensive use of puns and parodies on how Chinese characters are pronounced or written, as illustrated in the Grass-Mud Horse Lexicon.